-Working with multiple advisors across multiple labs is strongly encouraged, particularly at the Tier I level.
+- Working with multiple advisors across multiple labs is required.
 At least one named advisor must hold an eligible academic appointment (full-time tenured or tenure-track faculty at the Assistant, Associate, or Full Professor level) with a significant research component at Western University.
-Each advisor must provide a Biosketch in the NIH format https://grants.nih.gov/grants/forms/biosketch.htm.
-A (single) letter of support should be submitted and signed jointly by all Advisors.
-The letter of support should detail the space, facilities and personnel support available to the applicant, justify the novelty and innovative nature of the project, as well as include a statement of commitment to the professional development of the applicant.
+Each advisor must provide a Biosketch in the NIH format https://grants.nih.gov/grants/forms/biosketch.htm. - A (single) letter of support should be submitted and signed jointly by all Advisors.
+The letter of support (LOS) should detail the space, facilities and personnel support available to the applicant, justify the novelty and innovative nature of the project, as well as include a statement of commitment to the professional development of the applicant.
+Also, the LOS should describe how Equity, Diversity and Inclusion (EDI) principles are embedded in their research environment.
 For Advisors endorsing multiple applicants within a single call, a ranking must be provided to the Review Panel.
 Biosketches and letter will be judged according to the criteria detailed in Section 8.1.